What steps is your nonprofit taking to retain volunteers in 2021? Here are 5 strategies to incorporate into your retention plan this year.

 Be flexible and considerate of your supporter’s schedule

-Creating a flexible volunteer program can help you retain more volunteers in 2020.
+Creating a flexible volunteer program can help you retain more volunteers in 2021 and help volunteers feel comfortable post-pandemic.
 One of the best ways to gain insights into the availability of your volunteers is by asking them.
 This may seem like a basic concept, but you would be surprised how many nonprofits forgo capturing this data as part of their onboarding process.
 Think about the trends you would be able to capture and leverage just by asking volunteers what time works best for them to give.

 Another tip is to make the volunteer registration process as streamlined as possible for supporters.
 A streamlined process will demonstrate to volunteers that your organization values their time.